21Rachit/Stock-Prediction-using-LSTM/README.md

 The art of forecasting stock prices has been a difficult task for many of the researchers and analysts.
 In fact, investors are highly interested in the research area of stock price prediction.
  Recurrent neural networks (RNN) have proved one of the most powerful models for processing sequential data.
 Long Short-Term memory is one of the most successful RNNs architectures.
 LSTM introduces the memory cell, a unit of computation that replaces traditional artificial neurons in the hidden layer of the network.
+ With these memory cells, networks are able to effectively associate memories and input remote in time, hence suit to grasp the structure of data dynamically over time with high prediction capacity.
+ We will be implementing the LSTM cell for a single time-step.
+Then we can iteratively call it from inside a for-loop to have it process input with n time-steps.